Josesx506/Odin_Project_FS/04_Adv_HTML_CSS/Conquering_Resp_CSS/Readme.md

 - Common breakpoints are 600px, 900px, 1200px, and 1800px if you plan on giving the giant-monitor people something special.
 - The `<meta name="viewport" content="width=device-width, initial-scale=1.0">` tag is what ensures that the page is responsive and set to the device width.
 Without it, `@media` queries are useless.
 It is set automatically with Emmet, so when using VSCode, use Emmet to start out the html boilerplate code.
+- You can increase the horizontal spacing between text characters with the `letter-spacing` rule in css e.g.`letter-spacing: 2px`.
+This useful for headers, titles etc.
+- When dealing with large font-sizes in headers and titles, it also makes sense to manually reduce the `line-height` of text to avoid wide vertical gaps between lines.